Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 You need to manipulate the input and the output data to run neural network models with Machine Learning Inference API.
 In addition, you can construct pipelines that can be controlled.

-Followings are the available elements:
+Following are the available elements:

 - **Source**